Offering Companionship Along Your Spiritual Journey

 From Eve and Adam’s walks with God in the cool of the evening to the disciples’ walk with the resurrected Christ on the way to Emmaus, the Bible points to numerous instances (more than 600) of walking as part of the human experience with God.
 Whether as short as a labyrinth walk or as long as a pilgrimage, the physical movement of walking and running has long been a part of spiritual practice and a life of discipleship.
 Join us and experience for yourself walking as a spiritual practice.

-- Walks take place monthly at Long Hunter State Park’s Couchville Lake Trail and begin at 8:00 am.
+- Walks take place at Providence Church and begin at 8:00 AM and finish around 9:15.

 - Please contact Scott Spradley with questions or visit spradleyspiritualdirection.com.